 Skip to main content

-Great branded merchandise doesn’t begin when a logo hits fabric.
-It starts much earlier — with a clear brief, a shared purpose, and the kind of client–supplier collaboration that turns creativity into something tangible, memorable, and delivered on time.
+Great branded merchandise doesn’t start when you put a logo on fabric.
+It begins much earlier, with a clear brief, a shared purpose, and strong collaboration between client and supplier.
+This teamwork turns creativity into something real, memorable, and delivered on time.

 In this episode of The Promo Playbook, the team dives into the projects that shaped their year: custom wombat plush toys with colour-critical details, Squid Game-inspired tokens that became instant collectibles, Netflix collaborations, and large-scale conference kits where timing mattered as much as design.